cppalliance/safe-cpp/proposal/draft.md

 The goal of the authors is to define a superset of C++ with a _rigorously safe subset_.
 Begin a new project, or take an existing one, and start writing safe code in C++.
 Code in the safe context exhibits the same strong safety guarantees as safe code written in Rust.

 The Safe C++ frontend (the user-facing part of the language) is a straight-forward extension of C++.
 It adds new types like choices and borrows, new control flow like pattern matches, and new language entities like lifetime parameters.
 But the Safe C++ backend (the hardware-facing part of the language) is all new technology.
 Safe C++ adopts that Rust's _ownership and borrowing_ approach to memory safety.
 Type safety is delivered with linear types.
 Lifetime safety is enforced with borrow checking.[^borrow-checking].
 This technology works on mid-level IR,[^mir] the typed control-flow graph that is generated after the phases of translation normally responsible for C++ type safety.
+Moving C++ to MIR is an important evolution for tooling.
+It enables the kinds of static analysis needed to keep C++ healthy and viable for the next generation of software.decades.

+Rust owes a lot to C++.
+Safe C++ owes a lot to Rust.
+The Rust community has developed _soundness knowledge_ that informs its language and standard library.
+Safe C++ learns from that soundness knowledge, and provides comparable safety guarantees.

-The argument for Rust: it's a clean new language designed from the ground up for safety.
+The argument for Rust: it's a clean new language with some enviable ergonomics designed from the start for safety.

 The argument for Safe C++: it provides the same rigorous safety guarantees as Rust, but since it extends C++, it has unbeatable interoperability with existing code.